michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 12. But before all these, they will lay hands upon you, and persecute you, and deliver you up to the synagogues, and to the house of the bound.
 And they will bring you before kings and governors on account of my name.

-13. And it shall be to you for a testimony.A martyrdom.
+13. And it shall be to you for a testimony.

 14. But lay it up in your hearts that you may not be learned for the answer;